 Such AI-powered tools also eliminate bias from the hiring process.
 An AI does not have an ego, or does not look for familiarity in the candidate enabling it to make better, and more objective decisions than a conventional, low-tech recruitment process.

-AI technologies currently in use
+AI in Recruitment: AI technologies currently in use

 Since most qualified candidates are shopping for multiple offers and talking to several recruiters, talent acquisition teams need to reach out to a larger volume of candidates to close the role.
 Speed is key, since whoever reaches the candidate and moves through the process faster, has the highest chanced to filling the role.